Decorative Finishing Techniques in Cannabis Packaging: Complete Surface Guide

 If your goal is premium perception with controlled budget, start with a strong base (matte or soft touch), then add one “hero” finish (embossing or foil) on the logo area.
 This creates maximum impact with minimal coverage cost.

-ALT suggestion: Finishing coverage comparison for foil stamping and spot UV on cannabis packaging
+Finishing coverage comparison for foil stamping and spot UV on cannabis packaging

 Real Packaging Examples (Finishing Combinations That Work)